jilion/sublime_video_private_api/README.md

 ```

 ------------

-Copyright (c) 2010 - 2013 Jilion(r) - SublimeVideo and Jilion are registered trademarks
+Copyright (c) 2010 - 2013 Jilion(r) - SublimeVideo and Jilion are registered trademarks.